over-40-web-club/over40webclub-new/content/sections/6-Contact.en.md

 ---
 anchor: "Contact"
 header: "Let's Get In Touch!"
-subheader: "Ready to start your next project with us?
-Give us a call or send us an email and we will get back to you as soon as possible!"
+subheader: "Tap the Twitter icon in the Footer section to contact Pitang."
-telephone: 070-4146-5264
+telephone: 000-0000-0000
-email: yokoiwasaki8@gmail.com
+email: 1234@com
 ---